vojtechkral/bard/doc/book/extensions.md

 {{/inline}}
 ```

-The `{{id}}` part is the usage of the attribute `id` that we've passed in from Markdown.
+The `{{id}}` part renders the attribute `id` that we've passed in from Markdown.

-In paper documents, video links are not very practical, so we won't be defining a `h-youtube` inline in the TeX template.
+In paper documents, video links are not very practical, so we won't be defining an `h-youtube` inline in the TeX template.
 The element will simply be ignored in TeX.